burcakotlu/GLANET/docs/source/tutorial.rst

 -udginput
 ^^^^^^^^^

 **Required** if :option:`-udg` is set.
-This option specifies user defined GeneSet input file.
+This option specifies User Defined GeneSet input file.
 Absolute input file location must be specified as the parameter.

 -udginfoid
 ^^^^^^^^^^

 **Required** if :option:`-udg` is set.
 This option specifies gene information type as "Gene Id".
 One of the gene information type (:option:`-udginfoid`, :option:`-udginfosym`, :option:`-udginforna`) must be specified.
 If you do not set any of these options, default option is :option:`-udginfoid`

 -udginfosym
 ^^^^^^^^^^^